coqui-ai/TTS/README.md

 This project is a part of [Mozilla Common Voice](https://voice.mozilla.org/en).
 TTS aims a deep learning based Text2Speech engine, low in cost and high in quality.
 To begin with, you can hear a sample generated voice from [here](https://soundcloud.com/user-565970875/commonvoice-loc-sens-attn).

-The model architecture is highly inspired by Tacotron: [A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/abs/1703.10135).
-However, it has many important updates that make training faster and computationally very efficient.
-Feel free to experiment with new ideas and propose changes.
+TTS includes two different model implementations which are based on [Tacotron](https://arxiv.org/abs/1703.10135) and [Tacotron2](https://arxiv.org/abs/1712.05884).
+Tacotron is smaller, efficient and easier to train but Tacotron2 provides better results, especially when it is combined with a Neural vocoder.
+Therefore, choose depending on your project requirements.

-You can find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief note about TTS architectures and their comparisons.
+If you are new, you can also find [here](http://www.erogol.com/text-speech-deep-learning-architectures/) a brief post about TTS architectures and their comparisons.

 ## Requirements and Installation
 Highly recommended to use [miniconda](https://conda.io/miniconda.html) for easier installation.